 What is unicorn?
 The term “unicorn” was first coined in 2013 by Aileen Lee, the founder of Cowboy Ventures, a US-based seed-stage venture capital firm.
 In a TechCrunch article Welcome to The Unicorn Club: Learning from Billion-Dollar Startups (2013), she named a startup company valued at US $1 Billion or more as a unicorn.

-Then, what is decacorn startup company? it is a term for a company valued at more than US $10 Billion, while hectocorn is used for a company valued over US $100 Billion.
+Then, what is decacorn startup company?
+It is a term for a company valued at more than US $10 Billion, while hectocorn status is used for a company valued over US $100 Billion.

 Rather than being derived from its past years’ performances, the valuations that lead to startup companies becoming unicorns, decacorns and hectocorns stem from their growth opportunities and expected development for their potential market.
 Valuations for startups could also come from funding rounds of venture capital firms.
 Valuations of startup companies could also be considered from the numbers that are given when a much larger company buys them out.